sam-timmins/machine-issue-reporting-system/README.md

 ### Github
 * Visit Github by following this [link](https://github.com/ "Link")
-* Create an account or login
+* Create an account or log in

 #### Forking
 * Navigate to the repository by following this [link](https://github.com/sam-timmins/machine-issue-reporting-system "Link")